Jonathan Kodjia: Al-Gharafa

 On 19 January 2020, Kodjia was presented to the media by Al-Gharafa in the Qatar Stars League, coached by former Premier League manager Slaviša Jokanović.
 On 23 January 2020, he made his debut in a 4–2 win over Al-Rayyan, in which he scored a hat-trick.

 Umm Salal

 In July 2022, Kodjia signed for fellow Qatar Stars League club Umm Salal.
 He made his debut on 1 August 2022, in a 1–0 defeat to Al Ahli.

+Annecy

+On 22 August 2023, Kodjia returned to France when he joined Ligue 2 club Annecy on a free transfer.

+Versailles

+In August 2024, Kodjia signed for Championnat National club Versailles.

 International career

 Kodjia was born in France to Ivorian parents.
 He was contacted first by the Benin Football Association as his surname has origins in that country, but was not eligible.
 He was later called up by the Ivory Coast national team in May 2016 and made his debut in a friendly versus Hungary in a 0–0 draw.
 He scored his first international goal against Gabon on 4 June 2016, volleying home to score the first goal of the game.
 Ivory Coast would go on to win 2–1.